-You can refer yourself for an appointment or you can have your physician refer you.
+You can refer yourself for testing or have your physician refer you.
 Some insurance providers require that you have a referral from your primary care physician, so we recommend checking with your insurance provider first.
-After that, set up an appointment at the Sleep Disorders Center by calling 901.683.0044.

-This is a sleep study in which a computer is used to display all of the functions of the body organs and organ systems while the patient is awake and asleep.
-Once the monitoring equipment is gently applied to the patient, the following organs and organ systems are recorded for monitoring:
+In this sleep study, we use a computer to display all of the functions of the body organs and organ systems while you are awake and asleep.

-Using microphones, we record snoring, teeth grinding, chewing and talking.
-These microphones also serve as a way for the patient to communicate to us during the study.
+We use microphones to record snoring, teeth grinding, chewing and talking.
+The microphones also enable you to communicate with us during the study.

-If you are diagnosed with a sleep related breathing disorder, such as sleep apnea, we may also use the following equipment to monitor you during the study:
+If you are diagnosed with a sleep related breathing disorder, we may also use the following equipment to monitor you during the study:

 - Continuous Positive Airway Pressure (CPAP)